Yoga East Teacher's Page - Information for Our Teachers

 In Surya Namaskars on Trini, don’t say “inhale lengthen”, say, “Trini Inhale Head Up or Look Up”.
 Same for Prasarita Padottanasanas, say, “Head Up or Look Up”, not “lengthen”.

 After Virabhadrasanas, we are jumping to Pashimattanasana Sapta (5 count); Ashtau, take the big toes.
 The first position (Sapta) is Paschimattanasana, not called Dandasana.

 In the Mysore Led classes, everyone knows what they’re doing.
 You don’t have to give the same instructions you would be giving in a Beginning Ashtanga class.
 You CAN remind students of the drishti or bandhas.
 In the Sunday led class, I often give instructions on how to refine, go deeper or correct misalignment, but I’m not giving instructions on how to get into the asana.
 Everyone knows that already.

 When leading a class, learn to lead while walking around and also give adjustments.

 Teach Here - Practice Here

 Yoga East teachers are expected to be actively involved in the studio by practicing here and supporting other teachers by attending each other's classes.
 This does not mean that you cannot attend classes at other studios, but if you are only attending classes elsewhere, our Board of Directors will certainly question why you are here and whether you should teach here.
-We only want teachers who feel connected to Yoga East and our tradition.
+We only want teachers who are connected to Yoga East and our tradition and support our mission.